menandmice/micetro_docs/guides/implementation/user_management.rst

   :width: 70%
   :align: center

-For AD User 2 to have access to "Zone A" to the Advanced Zone View his "DOMAIN1\Group 1" has to be defined in Men & Mice in the User Management window.
+For AD User 2 to have access to "Zone A" to the Advanced Zone View his "DOMAIN1\Group 1" has to be defined in Men&Mice in the User Management window.
 In the System Settings->Access Control the group has to have access to the Web Interface, the Advanced Zone View and the DNS Module.
 Then the group has to have access to the server hosting the zone and finally to the zone itself.

 Managing users, groups, and roles
 =================================